- Gaze out across Cape Town from atop Table Mountain

 - Sample the world-class vintages of the Cape Winelands

-- Search for the Big 5 on a safari in Kruger National Park
+- Search for the Big Five on a safari in Kruger National Park

-- Meet the marine life surrounding the Tonga Beach Lodge
+- Meet the marine life surrounding the Thonga Beach Lodge

 |Day 1||Arrive in Cape Town, City Tour & Table Mountain||Cape Town|